codarkat/rumai/docs/auth-service-api.md

-# RumAI API Documentation - Authentication Service 🔑
+# RumAI Authentication Service API Documentation 🔑

-This document provides details on the API endpoints available for the RumAI Authentication Service, including user management, authentication flows, and exam time tracking.
+This document provides details on the API endpoints available for the RumAI Authentication Service, including user management and authentication flows.

 ## Base URL